Joseph Calleia: Early life

-Calleia's first speaking role on the stage was in The Broken Wing (1920), a Broadway comedy starring George Abbott and Louis Wolheim.
+Calleia's first speaking role on the stage was in The Broken Wing (1920), a Broadway comedy featuring George Abbott and Louis Wolheim.
 He understudied all of the parts and appeared as a Mexican peon who played the guitar and sang a song called "Adelai".
 Calleia composed the tune, and asked Abbott to write the lyrics; the song was published and eventually brought each of them royalties of as much as $2,000 a year.
 The Broken Wing was a hit, and after the play's New York run, Calleia and Thurston Hall were carried over in a London production.

 After four months, the show closed, and Calleia visited Malta, where he and his father reconciled.
-At his father's request he began using his real surname, and was billed as Joseph Spurin-Calleia.
+At his father's request he began using his real surname, and he was billed as Joseph Spurin-Calleia.

 On February 14, 1925, Calleia made his concert debut at Town Hall in New York City, accompanied by pianist Ferdinand Greenwald.
 "He proved to be the possessor of an agreeable high voice, which he used with much skill in Italian airs," wrote New York Times music critic Olin Downes, "including that of Rodolfo from Puccini's La Boheme and others from Verdi's Trovatore and Rigoletto."
 In recital at New York's Steinway Hall on February 21, 1926, Calleia "displayed a voice of pleasant and attractive timbre" in a program that included works by Scarlatti, Paisiello, Schumann, Gounod and Leoncavallo, as well as two of his own compositions.

 Calleia was cast as the Spanish ambassador in the Broadway production of Princess Flavia (1925), Sigmund Romberg's musical adaptation of The Prisoner of Zenda.
 While he was waiting for the elaborate production to be mounted, he sold pianos with such success that the store owner offered him a store of his own if he would stay.